-A reviewer suggested that it is counterintuitive that the performance of \texttt{MRCE-or}, \texttt{MRCE-ap}, and \texttt{MSR-CV} improves as errors become more correlated.
-To understand why this occurs, consider that if the errors were perfectly correlated (i.e., identical), observing $q$ responses for the $i$th subject would be like observing realizations of $ \mbbeta_*'\mbx_i + e_i \boldsymbol{1}_q~~ (i = 1,\dots, n)$ where $e_i \in \mathbb{R}$ is random and $\boldsymbol{1}_q = (1, 1, \dots, 1)' \in \mathbb{R}^q$ is a vector of ones.
+A reviewer suggested that it is counterintuitive that the performance of \texttt{MRCE-Or}, \texttt{MRCE-Approx}, and \texttt{MSR-CV} improves as errors become more correlated.
+To understand why this occurs, consider that if the errors were perfectly correlated, observing $q$ responses for the $i$th subject would be like observing realizations of $\mbbeta_{*0} + \mbbeta_*^\top\mbx_i + e_i \boldsymbol{1}_q$ for $i \in [n]$, where $e_i \in \mathbb{R}$ is random and $\boldsymbol{1}_q = (1, 1, \dots, 1)^\top \in \mathbb{R}^q$ is a vector of ones.
 Of course, if we knew this were the case, we could estimate $\mbbeta_*$ much more efficiently than if we (incorrectly) assumed errors were independent (e.g., using least squares).
-The methods which improve as errors become more correlated (\texttt{MRCE-or}, \texttt{MRCE-ap}, and \texttt{MSR-CV}) are all able to exploit this situation through implicit or explicit covariance matrix estimation and thus estimate $\mbbeta_*$ more efficiently than the competitors.
-This phenomenon has been observed in numerous other works focused on multivariate response linear regression with correlated errors (e.g., \citet{rothman2010sparse,molstad2020covariance}).
+The methods which improve as errors become more correlated (\texttt{MRCE-Or}, \texttt{MRCE-Approx}, and \texttt{MSR-CV}) are all able to exploit this situation through implicit or explicit covariance matrix estimation and thus estimate $\mbbeta_*$ more efficiently than the competitors.
+This phenomenon has been observed in numerous other works focused on multivariate response linear regression with correlated errors \citep{rothman2010sparse,molstad2020covariance}.